tokiory/tokiory/README.md

 </div>

 <div>
-  <p>I am a professional Frontend Engineer. Сurrently working in an outstaffing company and engaged in petrojects.
+  <p>I am a professional Fullstack Engineer. Сurrently working in an outstaffing company and engaged in petrojects.
 You can see my petprojects below in pinned projects.</p>
   <p>Here's my <a href="https://tokiory.github.io/waitread/">reading list</a>, feel free to use it and contribute!</p>
 </div>
 ૮ ˶ᵔ ᵕ ᵔ˶ ა